Abu Dhabi, UAE 2014.

-Abu Dhabi, UAE is a vibrant, affluent emerging city, carving its distinct identity.
-Many workers and professionals are increasingly arriving here.
-That makes for a cosmopolitan society, parallel to the local Emiratis.
-It’s the labourers and workers, building a new Abu Dhabi, that create a rich tapestry of ethnic cultures, food and clothing.
-What is life like for these migrants?
+This is a vibrant, affluent emerging city, carving its distinct identity in the Gulf region.
+Many labour workers as well as professionals are increasingly arriving here.
+That makes for a cosmopolitan society, parallel to the local Emiratis that live here.
+It’s the arriving immigrants, building a new , shining, well laid out Abu Dhabi!
+They create a rich tapestry of ethnic cultures, food and distinct wear celebrating traditions and festivals from their cultures.
+But what is life like for these migrants?
 How do they live?
 Where do they work?

-I decided to find out by visiting the local fresh market at Al Mina, very near the Zayed port.
-Come listen to the personal stories behind the faces of migrant community working at the market.
-The city’s history from another angle.
+I decided to find out by visiting the local fresh market at Al Mina, very near Port Zayed.
+Come listen to the personal stories behind the faces of migrant community busy working at the market.
+The city’s human history, as seen by me, a immigrant myself from India.

-On a bright sunny day, armed with my camera ( and shopping bag) I alighted from the bus and walked over to the container sheds storing fresh produce.
+On a bright sunny day, armed with my camera, and shopping bag, I alighted from the bus and walked over to the container sheds storing fresh produce.
 Bright, colourful vegetables, sat on makeshift outdoor stalls, either as neat packages or arranged loosely.
-The market is open every day of the week.
+The market opens every day of the week.
 During hot summers, its quiet business during the day, but brisk once the sun sets.
-However, during winter, the place is busy all day.
+However, during winter months the place is busy all day.
 The evenings are busiest, with ample lighting extended onto the adjacent road.
-Baazar style many market stalls suddenly spring up, and ethnic vendors call out their prices, as competition mounts.
-Typically, mid eastern culture suddenly alive with robust vendors.
+Baazar style many market stalls are erected and ethnic vendors call out their prices, as competition mounts.
+Typically, mid eastern culture is suddenly alive with robust vendors.

 I quickly took note of the stares and glares as I took random photos.
 Gulf region has a conservative society,local women rarely walk unaccompanied by male member, let alone flash a camera.
 It was best to tag along my husband, that would ease and initiate conversations.

-And here is the same market on a cool winter evening.
+On another day, the same market on a cooler winter evening puts on a different face.
 Date palm trees in the background make a perfect backdrop to the open-air market.
-Stalls were teeming with fresh greens, herbs, spring onions and salad vegetables from neighbouring Oman and the oasis city of Al Ain.
+Stalls were teeming with fresh greens, herbs, spring onions and salad vegetables from Oman, the neighbour country as well as from oasis city of Al Ain.

 Night stalls, Al Mina market.